 In this series, we follow the life of 17-year-old Cameryn Mahoney.
 She is fascinated by forensics and persuades her father, the county coroner in sleepy Silverton, CO, to take her on as his assistant.
 After that, it’s one crazy and suspenseful story after another, each more gruesome than the last.

-I read this series in high school and they were a few of the best books I’ve ever read.
-These books got me interested in shows like ‘Bones’ and ‘Body of Proof.’
+I read this series in high school, and they were a few of the best books I’ve ever read.
+They got me interested in shows like ‘Bones’ and ‘Body of Proof.’

-When I first read these, it was the first time I’ve ever read about so much gore, and crime, and psychological horror.
-So much suspense, so much detail, so much inner workings of the human mind.
+When I first read these, it was the first time I had read about so much gore, crime, and psychological horror.
+So much suspense, so much detail, so many inner workings of the human mind.
 I was hooked on the first page.
-If it weren’t for this series I wouldn’t have gone on to read other psychological horror, one of my favorite genres.
+If it weren’t for this series, I wouldn’t have gone on to read other psychological horrors, one of my favorite genres.

-I find it very strange that I love these books because as a kid I was very squeamish.
-I blame my elementary school for making us read a short story about the first open heart surgery.
-There was a picture for goodness sakes!
-Who makes a class of fourth graders read that.
-I still can’t read anything about the heart or feel my own heart beat without getting the shivers.
-Now I’m sort of gone numb to gore and I’ve learn to ignore the stuff that’s too much for me.
-It’s for the best in my opinion.
-I still can’t watch horror films though.
+I find it very strange that I love these books because, as a kid, I was very squeamish.
+I blame my elementary school for making us read a short story about the first open-heart surgery.
+There was a picture, for goodness sakes!
+Who makes a class of fourth-graders read that?
+I still can’t read anything about the heart or feel my own heartbeat without getting the shivers.
+Now I’m sort of numb to gore, and I’ve learned to ignore the stuff that’s too much for me.
+It’s for the best, in my opinion.
+I still don’t like watching horror films, though.
 I just read about them on Wikipedia.

-I recommend this series to anyone interested in forensics or just want to be grossed out.
+I recommend this series to anyone interested in forensics.